Samukat/Data3001G2/README.md

 ### 3.3.
 Track visualisation

-To verify the data and provide context for later analysis, we reconstructed the circuit by plotting the left and right boundaries alongside the refrence racing line.
+To verify the data and provide context for later analysis, we reconstructed the circuit by plotting the left and right boundaries alongside the reference racing line.
 Apex points were overlaid, and corners were annotated.
 We then produced zoomed-in visualisations of Turns 1 and 2, since these form the core section of interest.

 | ![Plot of track we are interested in](images/image-3.PNG) |
 |:--:|